dogchef-be/horizon/README.md

  - Retry all failed jobs
  - Delete failed jobs

-**How to use:** You should fork this repository as we didn't publish it in Packagist, then include it in `composer.json`.
+**How to use:** You should fork this repository as it wasn't published on Packagist.

 ## Introduction